aws/aws-sdk-rails/README.md

 gem 'aws-sdk-rails'
 ```

-This gem also brings in the `aws-sdk-core`, `aws-sdk-sts`, and `aws-sdk-ses`
+This gem also brings in the `aws-sdk-core` and `aws-sdk-ses` gems.
+If you want
-gems.
-If you want to use other services (such as S3), you will still need to add
+to use other services (such as S3), you will still need to add them to your
-them to your Gemfile:
+Gemfile:

 ```ruby
 gem 'aws-sdk-rails', '~> 3'